opentorah/opentorah/README.md

   // by default, latest versions of the DocBook XSLT stylesheets are used ("+");
   // above properties can be used to set a specific version

-  documentName = "paper"
+  document = "paper"
-  // defaults to "index" (.xml is assumed)
+  // defaults to "index"; .xml is assumed

   dataGeneratorClass = "org.sample.stuff.paper.Tables"
   // by default, no data is generated